Mukul-svg/to-do-app/README.md

-# to-do-app
-Basic To do list app using React
+To do app using React